 I had a blood test done two months back and my RBC was 6.0, hemoglobin 17.2, and hematocrit 51, which were all high especially RBC.
 The blood test was in the morning and I had not eaten or drunk for eight hours before.
 I am an 18-year-old 130 lb male, and I was wondering if the blood test was high because I had fasting and it was in the morning.
 My doctor told me it might be polycythemia and to go back for another test in three months.

-The dehydration for prolonged duration can lead to high RBC count, high hematocrit and high hemoglobin level.
+Dehydration for a prolonged duration can lead to a high RBC count, high hematocrit, and high hemoglobin levels.
 But eight-hour fasting cannot lead to such findings.
 It is advisable to repeat your test after a few days.
-Until then, keep yourself well hydrated with lots of water.
-If still, it comes high after a few days, then further workup for polycythemia should be done in form of EPO estimation, chest X-ray, EKG and JAK2 mutation testing as per need.
+Until then, keep yourself well-hydrated with lots of water.
+If still, it comes high after a few days, then further workup for polycythemia should be done in the form of EPO estimation, chest X-ray, EKG, and JAK2 mutation testing as per need.

 Same symptoms doesn’t mean you have the same problem.
 Consult a doctor now!

 Intermittent fasting (IF) is the practice of going for longer than usual periods of time without any caloric intake ...
 Our body is then said to be in a fasting state until we break the fast next Read full

 Disclaimer: No content published on this website is intended to be a substitute for professional medical diagnosis, advice or treatment by a trained physician.
 Seek advice from your physician or other qualified healthcare providers with questions you may have regarding your symptoms and medical condition for a complete medical diagnosis.
 Do not delay or disregard seeking professional medical advice because of something you have read on this website.
 Read our Editorial Process to know how we create content for health articles and queries.